Basements

 2. Engineered wood: Engineered wood is less apt to warp in damper environments than solid hardwood and is virtually indistinguishable.

-3. Ceramic/porcelain tile: Naturally wear-resistant and water-repellant, ceramic or porcelain tiles are one of the best options for the long-term.
+3. Ceramic/porcelain tile: Naturally wear-resistant and water-repellant, ceramic or porcelain tiles are one of the best options for the long term.
 You may want to consider an anti-slip finish for condensation and/or radiant heating to keep things warm underfoot.

-Finished basement storage ideas
+Modern finished basement storage ideas

 Many people conceptualize basement storage as tossing whatever it may be down the stairs into a dark abyss, never to be seen again.
 With finished basement storage, however, we’ll want to be more intentional and organized.
 And for a modern finished basement, we’ll want to be clever and creative, too.
 Here are some examples of the bespoke storage solutions we’ve drawn up for our clients: